Ivanello/deepchar.github.io/README.md

 Universal or languageless models can solve numerous problems when scaling to hundreds of languages.

-From a research perspective, many difficult aspects of the transliteration task - ambiguity, named entities, long-distance dependencies - are similar between two or more languages, so accuracy can be improved for many languages, especially smaller languages.
+From a research perspective, many difficult aspects of the transliteration task - ambiguity, named entities, long-distance dependencies, out-of-distribution data - are similar between two or more languages, so accuracy can be improved for many languages, especially smaller languages.

 From an engineering perspective, accuracy held equal, it is more practical to launch one model per target language or even one model for all languages,

-From a product perspective, it is also ideal, because in the real world the data even from the same user contains multiple languages.
+From a product perspective, it is also ideal, because in the real world the data even from the same user contains multiple languagese,

 Training universal or languageless models requires only a change in datasets or data generation, and more computing power to train each model, but no fundamental change in the neural network architecture.
+It can be as simple as adding examples of English sentences.

 Read more about the results of transfer learning in **Benchmarks**.